sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![img](https://www.megamanual.com/ms2/V3_ext_wire.gif)

-Again, the ECU controls spark and fuel and does it by reading sensors on the car, like air temperature, coolant temperature, and engine speed.
-The data read by the ECU will read off a table of values and spit out some value to spray a certain amount of fuel and spark at a specific time.
-Based on a table of values, referred to as a fuel map, the ECU dynamically adjusts to the car and environment on how to modulate fuel and spark.
+The sensor data read by the ECU will read off a table of values and spit out some value to spray a certain amount of fuel and spark at a specific time also known as a fuel map, this allows the ECU to dynamically adjust the car's fueling.

 The ECU has a DB37 connector with 37 possible pins to give and retrieve instructions.
-I'll refer to the connector as the DB37.
-After many days of studying, this is the final harness for the Golf 2.0 ABA swap.
+Here's the wiring diagram provided by Megasquirt, this is a good place to get started with your own map.

 ### Wiring Diagram for Megasquirt II V3.0